akanadocs/docs-test/ag/howto/howto_implement_2_way_ssl.md

 7. Create or import PKI Keys and certificate for HTTPS Inbound Listener.
 ![](images/imp_2way_ssl_9.jpg)
 8. On the *Select Key Management Option* screen, select from two options.
-9. **Generate Your Own PKI keys and an X.509 certificate**.
+9. **Option 1: Generate Your Own PKI keys and an X.509 certificate**.
 Use this option if you do not have your own certificate and PKI keys.
-Policy Manager will create them for you and display the information after. *Policy Manager must be configured as a Certificate Authority in order to complete the following steps.*
+Policy Manager will create them for you and display the information after. *Note that Policy Manager must be configured as a Certificate Authority in order to complete the following steps.*
 10. Select **Generate PKI Keys and X.509 Certificate** and click **Next**.
 11. Select the key length value (2048 is recommended).
 12. Fill out the *Certificate Details* and click **Finish**.
-13. **Import your already existing certificate and keys**.
+13. **Option 2: Import your already existing certificate and keys**.
 Use this option if you have purchased a certificate from a CA and would like to use it.
 14. Select **Import PKI Keys and X.509 Certificate** and click **Next**.
 15. Specify the *Keystore Type*.
 16. Specify the *Keystore Path*.